-- Positive-going (leading edge) 1 pulse per second signal with a reasonable pulse width e.g. some older GPS module have a 1us pulse and this will not be long enough.
+- Positive-going (leading edge) 1 pulse per second signal with a reasonable pulse width - e.g. some older GPS module have a 1us pulse and this will not be long enough.
 The QLG1 GPS receiver provides a 100ms (0.1s) duration pulse, though shorter pulses would also work. - 9600 baud serial data sending standard NMEA 0183 GPS sentences - "TTL" voltage levels i.e. 0V "low" and 5V "high" (or at least, below 1.5V and above 3.5V)

-The 1pps and Serial data signals from the GPS are connected via 1K resistors, to the "dit" and "dah" inputs to the microcontroller.
 The GPS is therefore wired directly in parallel with the paddle.
 The GPS may not be used at the same time as the paddle.
 This would cause the transmitter to be keyed by the 1pps and serial data signals.
-The 1K resistors protect the GPS outputs in case the paddles inadvertently ground them.
 Always put the kit into Practice Mode (see menu 4.7) before connecting a GPS, to avoid accidentally frying the PA.